Skip to main content

 Bulk Export Reference Guide

-Updated this week
+Updated over a week ago

 Stellic provides a RESTful interface that enables you to export data on demand.
 It offers secure endpoints for programmatic access to Stellic resources, complementing other integration methods to deliver near real-time data to your users.

-• You must have superadmin permissions to access these endpoints.
+• You must have superadmin permissions to access these endpoints

-• All date/time fields use UTC timezone by default.
+• All date/time fields use UTC timezone by default

 • The bulk export process will vary depending on the volume of data requested

-• Small volumes of data may be exported via a single synchronous request.
+• Small volumes of data may be exported via a single synchronous request

-• Larger data exports must be performed via an asynchronous process that requires multiple steps.
+• Larger data exports must be performed via an asynchronous process that requires multiple steps

-Parameters and structure
+Parameters and Structure

 The base URL for the export API is as follows: